BC’s LNG advantages

 China led the world with 18% year over year growth in gas consumption in 2018 as it prioritized switching from coal to gas to address air pollution and reduce GHG emissions.
 The International Energy Agency projects that China will account for 40% of gas demand growth to 2024.
 This growth is driven primarily by Chinese policy in the 13th Five Year Plan which focuses on switching industry, residential buildings and power from coal to gas.

 LNG has a significant role to play in the worldwide transition to a lower-carbon economy.
 It is a flexible fuel that can be used to fuel ships and trucks, heat homes and power industrial processes.
 But the lifecycle emissions involved in producing the LNG varies.
-By analyzing the lifecycle emissions of LNG from the Tilbury facility, FortisBC can conclude that on a lifecycle emissions basis, its LNG has significant potential to reduce global GHG emissions and is among the cleanest in the world.
+By analyzing the lifecycle emissions of LNG from the Tilbury facility, FortisBC can conclude that on a lifecycle emissions basis, its LNG has significant potential to reduce global GHG emissions and is among the lowest carbon intensity in the world.